List of awards and nominations received by Stargate SG-1

 Stargate SG-1 is an American-Canadian military science fiction television series and part of MGM's Stargate franchise.
 The show was created by Brad Wright and Jonathan Glassner, based on the 1994 feature film Stargate by Dean Devlin and Roland Emmerich.
 The first five seasons of the television series were broadcast by Showtime before the series moved to the Sci Fi Channel for its last five seasons.
 Stargate SG-1 premiered on Showtime on July 27, 1997; its final episode aired on Sky1 in the United Kingdom on March 13, 2007.
 Stargate SG-1 was nominated for and won numerous awards in its ten-season run.

 CableACE Awards

 Stargate SG-1 was nominated for one CableACE Award.

 Constellation Awards

+Stargate SG-1 won two Constellation Awards.

+Emmy Award

-Stargate SG-1 won two Constellation Awards.Emmy AwardStargate SG-1 was nominated for eight Emmys in the "Outstanding Special Visual Effects for a Series" category and one Emmy for "Outstanding Music Composition for a Series (Dramatic Underscore)".
+Stargate SG-1 was nominated for eight Emmys in the "Outstanding Special Visual Effects for a Series" category and one Emmy for "Outstanding Music Composition for a Series (Dramatic Underscore)".